 - Click Add State toward the bottom of the dropdown to create a new state

-- Click the View All icon at the bottom of the dropdown to enter all states view
+- Click the View All icon in the floating context bar to enter all states view

 - Drag the state names up and down to reorder them (the topmost state is the one that's visible by default)